yz42/IFRAMLOG-v0.1/README.md

 ### **Introduction**

-The IFRAMLOG pipeline is designed for generating a Maximum Likelihood (ML) phylogenetic tree with a outgroup from SNPs stored in VCF files.
+The IFRAMLOG (InFeRence A Maximum Likelihood tree with OutGroup from SNPs) pipeline is designed for generating a Maximum Likelihood (ML) phylogenetic tree with a outgroup from SNPs stored in VCF files.
 The pipeline extracts flanking sequences around SNPs, identifies orthologous alleles in an outgroup reference genome, and uses ModelTest-NG and RAxML-NG to generate an ML tree.
 This pipeline was originally used in the great duckweed population genomics project: https://doi.org/10.1038/s42003-024-06266-7

 ---